strategic leadership skills

 Learning on the fly is a skill that distinguishes strategic leaders from others.
 This skill allows leaders to do things for the first time.

-Strategic leaders analyze problems in a new context and new ways.
+Strategic leaders analyze problems in a new context and in new ways.
 The world is changing fast.
 Leaders must accept that they may need to apply first-time solutions or be left behind.
 It involves risking for you will try less than perfect solutions.

 We all need to learn on the fly.